Jargon buster

 M

-Maintained school - Schools in England that are maintained by a local authority.
+Maintained school – A school in England that is funded and maintained by a local authority.

-Mediation - This is a statutory service designed by local authorities to help parents, young people and local authorities resolve disputes over EHC needs assessments and plans.
+Mediation – A service that helps parents, young people and local authorities resolve disputes over EHC needs assessments and plans.

 Mild Learning Difficulties – A student with mild learning difficulties is usually able to hold a conversation and communicate most of their needs and wishes.

-MLD - Moderate Learning Difficulties.
-Someone who displays significant delay and greater difficulty than their peers in acquiring basic literacy and numeracy skills.
-They may also have associated speech and language delay, low levels of concentration and under-developed social, emotional and personal skills.
+Moderate Learning Difficulties (MLD) – A student who shows significant delay and greater difficulty than their peers in acquiring basic literacy and numeracy skills.

 N

-NHS England - An independent body which aims to improve health outcomes for people in England by driving up the quality of care.
+NHS England – An independent body that aims to improve health outcomes for people in England by driving up the quality of care.

-Non-maintained special school - Schools in England approved by the Secretary of State as special schools, which are not maintained by the state but charge fees on a non-profit-making basis.
-Most non-maintained special schools are run by major charities or charitable trusts.
+Non-maintained special school – A special school approved by the Secretary of State that is not maintained by the state but charges fees on a non-profit basis.
+Most are run by charities or charitable trusts.

 O

-OFSTED - Office for Standards in Education, Child Services and Skills.
-A government department inspect services providing education and skills for learners of all ages.
+OFSTED – The Office for Standards in Education, Children’s Services and Skills.
+It inspects services providing education and skills for learners of all ages.

-Orthotic Service - A service that offers assessment, prescription and supply of devices to support the lower limbs in regard to posture, standing and walking.
+Orthotic Service – A service that offers assessment, prescription and supply of devices to support the lower limbs for posture, standing and walking.

 P

-Parent Carer Forum - A group of parents and carers of disabled children who work with local authorities, education, health and other providers to make sure the services they plan and deliver meet the needs of disabled children and families.
+Parent Carer Forum – A group of parents and carers who work with local authorities, education, health and care providers to help ensure services meet the needs of disabled children and families.
 In Swindon the parent carer forum is Swindon SEND Families Voice.

-PMLD - Profound and Multiple Learning Disability.
-This diagnosis is used when a child has more than one disability, with the most significant being a learning disability.
-Many children diagnosed with PMLD will also have a sensory or physical disability, complex health needs or mental health difficulties.
+Profound and Multiple Learning Disability (PMLD) – A diagnosis used when a child has more than one disability, with the most significant being a learning disability.
+Many children with PMLD also have sensory or physical disabilities, complex health needs or mental health difficulties.

-PRU - Pupil Referral Unit.
-A specially organised school, which provides education for pupils who would otherwise not receive suitable education because of illness, exclusion or any other reason.
+Pupil Referral Unit (PRU) – A specially organised school that provides education for pupils who would otherwise not receive suitable education because of illness, exclusion or other reasons.

 R

-Reablement - A way of helping you remain independent by giving you the opportunity to relearn or regain some of the skills for daily living that may have been lost as a result of illness, accident or disability.
+Reablement – Support that helps you remain independent by giving you the opportunity to relearn or regain skills for daily living that may have been lost because of illness, accident or disability.

 S